kuzaxak/blog/content/posts/2023-08-17-pg-wal-pilling-up.md

 FROM pg_replication_slots;
 ```

-The results highlighted the files I'd inadvertently deleted.
+The results highlighted the WAL files that were inadvertently deleted:

 ```
  main_db_0                               | 00000001000012A5000000E5